Walraz/sushi.js/README.md

 A modular UI library for Vue.js

+> Note: This is still an work in progress!

 ## Installation

   `npm install sushi.js`

 ## Usage

-For Examples and documention go to: [walraz.github.io/sushi.js](http://walraz.github.io/sushi.js/)
+For examples and documention go to: [walraz.github.io/sushi.js](http://walraz.github.io/sushi.js/)

 ## Install